Want More Precious Metals News? Subscribe to Our Podcast!

 That’s not our business model at Money Metals Exchange.
 In fact, today the premiums on many of the products we sell are lower than they’ve ever been.

-Right now, you can obtain pre-1965 90% silver coins at very close to their melt value.
+Right now, you can obtain pre-1965 90% silver coins at very close to their melt value, making it the best price junk silver has to offer.
 Since these are historic, no-longer-minted products, premiums can rise due to scarcity.
 That will likely happen at some point in the future.

 Well now, let’s get to the much-anticipated explosive conclusion of last week’s conversation with Jim Rickards, author of multiple best-selling books, renowned economic commentator and portfolio manager.
 And we’ll pick up the conversation with a question about the War on Cash and the War on Gold.